 The quadrivalent flu vaccine protects against two influenza A viruses and two influenza B viruses.
 The following quadrivalent flu vaccines are available:

-Everyone who is at least 6 months of age should get a flu vaccine this season.
+Everyone 6 months of age and older should get a flu vaccine this season.
 This recommendation has been in place since February 24, 2010 when CDCâ€™s Advisory Committee on Immunization Practices (ACIP) voted for â€œuniversalâ€ flu vaccination in the United States to expand protection against the flu to more people.

-While everyone should get a flu vaccine this season, itâ€™s especially important for some people to get vaccinated.
+While everyone 6 months and older should get a flu vaccine this season with rare exception, itâ€™s especially important for some people to get vaccinated.

 Those people include the following: